 Something curious about onigiri is that its shape depends on the location.
 For example, in Kyushu (九州 – the southeastern island of Japan), many people prefer triangular-shaped rice ball because they are easier to eat.
 However, in Tokyo, they like the rounded semi-oval onigiris, as they look more homemade.
 Whichever shape you choose, the important thing is to compress the onigiri well so that it doesn’t crumble.
 But at the same time, you have to avoid the rice losing their shape and becoming a pasty mass.

-Which Stuffed Food Can You Add Inside the Onigiri?
+What Can You Put Inside Onigiri?

 We can consider onigiris as the Japanese version of sandwiches since the content will depend on where you live and what you have at home.
 One classic filling is umeboshi, a pickled Japanese apricot.
 Other options can be the popular canned sockeye salmon and mayonnaise tuna salad filling.